tomit4/bgit/README.md

 bgit is packaged with an installation script for your convenience (this installation script does require root privileges, so please review it carefully before executing it).

-You'll need change the permissions on the install script in order to execute it:
+You'll need to change the permissions on the install script in order to execute it:

 `chmod +x ./install.sh`